Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Econometric Framework

 \subsection{Setup and Assumptions}

 I consider a random draw of $(Y,X,W,Z)$, where $Y$ is a scalar outcome variable, $X$ is a scalar treatment variable, $W$ is a vector of covariates, and $Z$ is a scalar instrument.
-Multi-instrument 2SLS can fit into this setup by regarding the projection of the treatment $X$ onto the instrument vector and covariates $W$ (i.e., the first-stage predicted value) as a synthetic scalar instrument.
-I use $L(R|W)=W'E(WW')^{-1}E(WR)$ to denote a linear projection of a random variable $R$ onto $W$,
+Multi-instrument two-stage least squares can fit into this setup by regarding the projection of the treatment $X$ onto the instrument vector and covariates $W$ (i.e., the first-stage predicted value) as a synthetic scalar instrument.\footnote{ If a regression of $X$ on a vector instrument $(Z_{1},\ldots,Z_{M})$ controlling for $W$ yields a first-stage coefficient $(\pi_{1},\ldots,\pi_{M})$, I regard $Z=\sum_{m=1}^{M}\pi_{m}Z_{m}$ as a synthetic scalar instrument.
+As my setting allows for negative IV weights, a partial monotonicity condition for each individual instrument $Z_{m}$ as in \citet{mogstad2019causal} is not required as long as the treatment $X$ and the synthetic instrument $Z$ are correlated conditional on $W$.}

-{} and $\tilde{R}=R-L(R|W)$ to denote a residual from the linear projection.\footnote{Throughout this paper, I implicitly include unity as an element of the covariate vector $W$.}